xzjia/guideline/source_en/ArchitectureInDetail/WebServiceDetail/REST.rst

           - Description
         * - | (5)
           - | The description is beyond the scope of this section since the module implemented in the domain layer is independent of application type.
-            | For role of each module, refer to ":doc:`../../Overview/ApplicationLayering`" and for domain layer development, refer to ":doc:`../../ImplementationAtEachLayer/DomainLayer`".
+            | For role of each module, refer to "

 |